surged20/foundryvtt-update-image-macro/README.md

 ![Script UI](https://raw.githubusercontent.com/wiki/surged20/foundryvtt-update-image-macro/images/update-5etools-images-dialog.png)
 1. **Back up your world before use!** Anything can happen when mucking with the db.
 2. Execute the **Update 5eTools Images** macro.
 3. The default settings have everything selected and configured to translate from the 5e.tools URL to the current 5eTools mirror URL.
+If you would like to convert 5e.tools URLs to use local data images, then select **modules/plutonium/** from the *New URL or local path* selector.
 Note that the scene selector is multi-select enabled and all scenes are selected by default.
 4. Click **Update** to start the update.
 5. If *Enable Logging* is checked, a log of the updated images will be written to the console.